kdowns292/AWS/README.md

  The stack will create an API Gateway , Lambda function, three IAM Roles, API Logging Role, API Gateway Access Role and Lambda Role for you https://cloudsbaba.com/enabling-password-authentication-for-aws-sftp-transfer-family-service-using-aws-secrets-manager/
 ######################

+######################
+network_usage.sh
+This script identifies the network usage of all EC2 instances in an AWS Region.
+Make sure to run sudo chmod a+x network_usage.sh to make it executable.
+Run the following syntax to run the script: bash network_usage.sh ap-south-1 NetworkOut 2020-06-01T00:00:00.000Z 2020-06-30T23:59:59.000Z *Replace ap-south-1 with the Region where your instances are located *Specify either NetworkIn or NetworkOut to calculate the traffic flow direction.
+ *Replace 2020-06-01T00:00:00.000Z and 2020-06-30T23:59:59.000Z with the start and end timestamps in the range that you want to calculate the network usage for.